-The Rawlsian fairness criterion is a solution concept in social and political philosophy that is named after philosopher John Rawls.
+The Rawlsian5) fairness criterion is a solution concept in social and political philosophy that is named after philosopher John Rawls.
 The Rawlsian fairness criterion is used to evaluate the fairness of a particular outcome or distribution of resources in a society.
 John Rawls (1921-2002) was an American philosopher and political economist.
 He is widely regarded as one of the most important political philosophers of the 20th century and is best known for his theory of justice as fairness, which is presented in his seminal work "A Theory of Justice."
 Rawls believed that a just society is one in which the basic structure of society, including the distribution of resources and opportunities, is arranged to benefit the least advantaged members of society.

-The Rawlsian fairness criterion is based on two principles of justice: the first, the principle of equal basic liberties, states that everyone is entitled to a set of basic liberties and rights that cannot be taken away; the second, the difference principle, states that social and economic inequalities are only https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:26 just if they are to the greatest benefit of the least advantaged.
+The Rawlsian fairness criterion is based on two principles of justice: the first, the principle of equal basic liberties, states that everyone is entitled to a set of basic liberties and rights that cannot be taken away; the second, the difference principle, states that social and economic inequalities are only just if they are to the greatest benefit of the least advantaged.